denis-collette/Narratica-MountainProject/docs/PROCESS.md

 ---

 ## Troubleshooting
-1. Connection Issues:
-   - Ensure the bastion host is accessible and the SSH tunnel is active.
-   - Verify the IP address is allowed in the RDS security group.

-2. Migrations Issues:
+1. Migrations Issues:
    - Ensure models are correctly defined in `models.py`.
    - Check if the app is included in `INSTALLED_APPS` in `settings.py`.

-3. CSV Import Errors:
+2. CSV Import Errors:
    - Confirm the file name and column headers match the expected structure.

 ---

 ## Need Help?
-For any issues, reach out to the project administrator or check the AWS logs for the Bastion Host and RDS instance.
+For any issues, reach out to the project administrator.

 ---